chrisnoonan98675/site/xl-deploy/concept/best-practices-for-customizing-xl-deploy.markdown

 This approach will ensure that you can easily roll back problematic changes by replacing the CI types or scripts with the originals.

+### Managing `synthetic.xml` customizations

+XL Deploy will load all `synthetic.xml` files that it finds on the classpath.
+This means that you can store `synthetic.xml` files (and associated scripts and other resources) in:

+* The `XL_DEPLOY_SERVER_HOME/ext` directory.
+This is recommended for small, local customizations.

+* A JAR file in the `XL_DEPLOY_SERVER_HOME/plugins` directory.
+This is recommended for larger customizations.
+It also makes it easier to version-control customizations by storing them in a source control management system (such as Git or SVN) from which you build JAR files.

+* A subdirectory of the `XL_DEPLOY_SERVER_HOME/plugins` directory.
+This is similar to storing customizations in the `ext` directory or in an exploded JAR file.
+In this case, you can also easily version-control customizations.

 {% comment %}
 ## Referring from a deployed to another CI